 Along these lines, it is important to point out that the prior results on efficiently simulating surface code resource states~\cite{bravyi2007measurement,goff2012classical,bravyi2022simulate} can be fundamentally traced back to free-fermion solvability as well.
-This follows from how \cite{bravyi2007measurement} reduce the overlap between a surface code state and a product state to the partition function of a 2D Ising model (with complex weights).
+This follows from how \cite{bravyi2007measurement} reduce the overlap between a surface code state and a product state to the partition function of a 2D Ising model with complex weights.
 The 2D Ising model, in turn, famously admits an analytical solution initially due to Onsager~\cite{onsager1944crystal}.
 This classic result has been rederived by others from a variety of different angles~\cite{kaufman1949crystal,kac1952combinatorial,kasteleyn1961statistics,temperley1961dimer,barahona1982computational}, but in particular the seminal paper by Schultz, Mattis, and Lieb~\cite{schultz1964two} showed that the problem can be reduced entirely to that of free fermions.
-Indeed, this provides an account for why Pfaffians and determinants are so prevalent in these surface code results.
+Indeed, this provides an account for why Pfaffians are so prevalent in the surface code.
 In follow-up work dealing with higher-genus surfaces, this fermionic/matchgate connection is outlined even more explicitly~\cite{goff2012classical}.
-It would be worthwhile to probe how deeply this connection between MBQC simulability and free-fermion representations runs.
-For example, is there a unifying principle that encompasses both our results on circle graph states and those for surface code states?
-After all, it is not at all obvious \emph{a priori} that either of these states have anything to do with free fermions.
-What other classes of efficiently simulable resource states could be uncovered through this connection?
+Given that our results also prove MBQC simulability via free fermions, it would be worthwhile to probe how deeply this connection runs.